inBeat/inbeat-website/content/top-influencers/instagram/models/italy/turin/_index.md

 ---
-title: Top 10 Models Instagram Influencers In Turin In 2023
+title: Top 10 Models Instagram Influencers In Turin In 2024
 description: >-
-  Find top models Instagram influencers in Turin in 2023.
-Most popular hashtags: #torino #turin #model #fashion.
+  Find top models Instagram influencers in Turin in 2024.
+Most popular hashtags: #torino #turin #portrait #fashion.
 platform: Instagram
-hits: 20
+hits: 19
-text_top: See the best Instagram accounts on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: Our platform aggregates 20 Instagram influencers like this in Turin, Italy for you to pitch.
+text_bottom: Our database holds 19 Instagram influencers like this in Turin, Italy for you to pitch.
 profiles:
   - username: "marty__muse"
     fullname: >-